McShelby/hugo-theme-relearn/exampleSite/content/basics/topbar/_index.en.md

 This parameter can have one of the following values:

-- `hide`: the button is hidden if the overlay is empty
+- `disable`: the button displayed in disabled state if the overlay is empty
-- `disable`: the button is disabled if the overlay is empty
+- `hide`: the button is removed if the overlay is empty

 If you want to disable a button containing _no overlay_, this can be achieved by an empty `href` parameter.
 An example can be seen in the _prev_ button (see `layouts/partials/topbar/button/prev.html`) where the URL for the previous site may be empty.